-We have had some major successes over the past year.
+We have had some major successes.
 In particular, is our commitment to continue to deliver value to our policyholders in the form of low and stable rates.
-In 2008, there was no increase in Basic insurance rates while Optional insurance rates were, on average, reduced by three per cent.
+There was no increase in Basic insurance rates in 2008 and 2009.
+Optional insurance rates were, on average, reduced by three per cent in 2008 and will be reduced an additional three per cent, on average, effective October 1, 2009.

-In addition, we provided customers purchasing new vehicles with an additional choice in coverage through the launch of New Vehicle Replacement Plus.
+In 2008, we provided customers purchasing new vehicles with an additional choice in coverage through the launch of New Vehicle Replacement Plus.
 Customer service and education were enhanced by the establishment of an online vehicle status search to help customers buy used vehicles with even greater confidence and by the launch of a new campaign to help drivers understand how good driving practices can reduce fuel costs, lower carbon emissions and improve road safety.